Circadian Rhythm

 Circadian rhythm in babies

 When babies are born, they don't have a set sleep routine until they're a bit older.
 This means their sleep can be unpredictable in the beginning.
-But as they grow and get used to the world, their body learns to follow a natural sleep pattern.
+But as they grow and get used to the world, their body learn to follow a natural sleep pattern.

 Around 3 months old, babies start making a hormone called melatonin, which helps them sleep better.
 And between 2 to 9 months old, another hormone called cortisol also kicks in.